 Kalamazoo Community Foundation

 Grants of up to $25,000 and grants starting at $25,000 to Kalamazoo County, Michigan nonprofits for programs that focus on equity and education in underserved communities.
-January 15, 2018, is the deadline to submit a letter of inquiry for requests over $25,000, a Letter of Inquiry must be submitted prior to applying.
+For requests over $25,000, a Letter of Inquiry must be submitted prior to applying.
 Funding is intended for programs that address current community needs and focus on long-term solutions to help disadvantaged students achieve academic success.
 The Fund's vision is a community where every person can reach full potential, and they believe that equity with an emphasis on education is a pathway to making this vision a reality.

 - Providing basic services like health care, child care, food assistance and housing, and removing barriers and adapting strategies for those who are underserved;